HSBC boosts bruised FTSE after results

 percent.

-percent gain as it raised its interim dividend by 6.7 percent to
+gain as it raised its interim dividend by 6.7 percent to 16

-16 pence per share and said it was on track to deliver
+pence per share and said it was on track to deliver single digit

 Investor appetite has been sapped by the prospect of a